powsybl/powsybl.github.io/docs/configuration/modules/index.md

 # Modules and properties
 The configuration file contains a list of modules, that can be required or optional.
 Each module contains one or several properties.
 These properties can also be required or optional.
-Names in configuration file are case-sensitive.
+Names in configuration files are case-sensitive.

 ## Example